BlacknWyt/Better-Communication/README.md

 A chat app that is made with react and firebase <br>

-To use just drop the files in the src folder of react
+To use just drop the files in the src folder of react <br>

+also install: firbase and universal-cookie